The best Lightning cable of 2021 | CNN Underscored

 Nomad Lightning to USB-C ($39.95; nomadgoods.com)

 While Anker offers the best bang for your buck, Nomad’s USB-C cable actually scored highest in our testing for its outstanding design and durability.
 Shielded with a double-braided Kevlar sheath, Nomad’s cable felt thicker and stronger than every other cable we tested, without losing too much flexibility in the process.
-It comes with a rubber cable tie for coiling it up neatly, and its joints were easily the most robust of the bunch—with a five-year warranty to boot.
+It comes with a rubber cable tie for coiling it up neatly, and its joints were easily the most robust of the bunch — with a five-year warranty to boot.

-If you want the best cable you can buy, Nomad’s Lightning-to-USB-C cord — and their Lightning-to-USB-A version, which we also tested—are second to none.
+If you want the best cable you can buy, Nomad’s Lightning to USB-C cord — and its Lightning to USB-A version, which we also tested — are second to none.
 Their $40 price tag was too high for us to recommend to everyone in all scenarios, and it’s more suited for heavy travelers who want the boost in luxury and durability.

-Belkin BoostCharge Lightning to USB-C with Strap ($29.98; amazon.com)
+Belkin BoostCharge Lightning to USB-C With Strap ($29.98; amazon.com)

 Belkin’s USB-C to Lightning cable is another decent option for a cable on the premium side.
 Made with what Belkin calls “DuraTek,” this cable uses a soft braided sheath with unique speckled connectors on the end.